 The senior pastor recommends candidates from the congregation to the official board.
 If they approve, the membership in attendance affirms its approval by majority vote at the annual meeting.

 There shall be 3 or more elders and each may serve for 2 three year terms.
-One elder will serve on the official board and have 1 vote.
-The other elders will not be able to serve on the official board in other roles.
-The pastor(s) and elders shall decide among themselves which elder will serve on the official board.
+Elders will serve on the official board and each will have one vote.

 Elders may be removed before the end of their term by either the senior pastor or if a majority of the official board votes for removal.
-If the elder removed serves on the official board, another elder may take that position for the remainder of the term.
 To replace an elder for the remainder of a term, the senior pastor shall recommend a candidate and the official board shall approve by majority vote.